 Links to these policies are posted here to facilitate investigator awareness of their responsibilities to protect and manage data accordingly.
 Specific questions regarding these policies are best addressed to the departments or individuals noted as authoring the policy.

 Drexel is part of the Collaborative Institutional Training Initiative (CITI).
 If key research personnel have taken CITI training elsewhere, the previously completed training is accepted at Drexel, with the caveat that key research personnel must complete any CITI modules required by Drexel that have not already been completed.

 All key research personnel at Drexel or affiliated sites for whom the Drexel IRB has provided approval must complete the online CITI program as well as any other necessary courses.
 IRB approval of any individual application is contingent upon the fulfillment of this requirement.
-IRB members, HRPP administrative officials and staff are required to complete this training.
+IRB members, HRP administrative officials and staff are required to complete this training.

 CITI Required Training

 During CITI registration, you will be prompted to add a course.
 Select the courses required for your research.
 After you select the courses, the next screen will prompt you to select Medical-Social Behavioral or IRB/Research administration.
-Select the group most closely reflects the main emphasis of your work and IRB committee to which you usually apply.
+Select the group that most closely reflects the main emphasis of your work and the IRB committee to which you usually apply.

-- Medical (Healthcare Providers, residents, fellows, medical students)
+- Medical (health care providers, residents, fellows, medical students)